-(CNN) — Few places distill the buzzy energy of collegiate life quite like Woodland Walk in West Philadelphia.
+Philadelphia (CNN) — Few destinations distill the buzzy energy of collegiate life quite like Woodland Walk in West Philadelphia.

-Ten stories tall, with a slate brick and split-face granite exterior that glitters in the sun, the hotel -- which opened in January -- is the second installment of McGowan's Study Hotel series.
+Ten stories tall, with a slate brick and split-face granite exterior that glitters in the sun, the hotel is the second installment of McGowan's Study Hotel series.

 The first Study Hotel, The Study at Yale, opened in 2008 in New Haven, Connecticut, and set the blueprint for the concept: boutique, campus-affiliated accommodations, customized to reflect a school's unique personality and catering to sophisticated, well-to-do parents and guests who want to tap into the life of the mind during their stay.

 The Yale location has a New-England-meets-Manhattan aesthetic, with blue-and-white seersucker robes in each room's closet and shelves lined with tomes from New York's legendary Strand Bookstore.

 At the new Philadelphia hotel, display cases with sliding glass drawers showcase parts of collections from three local museums: the University of Pennsylvania Museum of Archaeology and Anthropology, the Academy of Natural Sciences and the National Museum of American Jewish History.